Chorley All Saints' Church Of England Primary School And Nursery Unit

 children's stories." everyone listens."

-Jigsaw Jo.
-Jigsaw Jino.
+Jigsaw Jo Jigsaw Jino

-everyone listens." " I like doing different activities."
+" When you say something.
+I like doing different activities."

 Jigsaw Jaz.
 Jigsaw Jez.

-" I like playing different games." " In every lesson I learn
+" I like playing different games." " In every lesson I learn something new."

-about people." " I like talking about what we
+" I like learning new things about people." " I like talking about what we have done and ourselves."

-" I have learnt that everyone have done and ourselves."
+" I have learnt that everyone is different."

 Jigsaw Jem.